 His instructor “Aristotle” instructed him as a young kid to constantly maintain the equilibrium between all parties.
 When it came time to create his administrative system, he picked Egyptian, Greek, and Macedonian delegates and generals so that they would all feel empowered and work to realize Alexander’s ambition of building a vast empire.
 Alexander also allowed all Greek and Macedonian immigrants to enter Egypt.

-He aspired to create a multi-cultural province with diverse languages and cultures that would serve as a real emblem of collaboration between these ancient civilizations.
-Alexander barely stayed in Egypt for six months, yet he was able to undertake enormous restorations and changes, bringing Egypt into the circle of Greek culture.
+He aspired to create a multi-cultural province.
+This province would have diverse languages and cultures.
+It would serve as a real emblem of collaboration between ancient civilizations.
+Alexander stayed in Egypt for only six months.
+He undertook enormous restorations and changes.
+He brought Egypt into the circle of Greek culture.

 The Death of Alexander the Great

-Alexander the Great died of malaria at the age of 32 in 323 BC, leaving a vast legacy of cultural dissemination, magnificent buildings, syncretism, and a series of stories that changed history.
-His dominion was split after his death, with each of his generals controlling a portion of his country.
+Alexander the Great died of malaria at age 32 in 323 BC.
+He left a vast legacy of cultural dissemination and magnificent buildings.
+His legacy also included syncretism and stories that changed history.
+After his death, his generals divided his dominion.
+Each general controlled a portion of his Empire.
+Ptolemy ruled Egypt and founded the Ptolemaic Dynasty.
+The Ptolemaic Dynasty lasted until the Roman dynasty captured Egypt in 32 BC.

 Alexander the Great’s Tomb

-Many think Ptolemy took Alexander’s remains and buried him at Memphis or Alexandria, making the burial of Alexander the Great one of life’s biggest mysteries.
-His tomb has yet to be discovered.
+Many think Ptolemy took Alexander’s remains.
+He buried him at Memphis or Alexandria.
+This makes Alexander the Great’s burial one of life’s biggest mysteries.

 Discover Egypt’s Hidden Treasures

-Egypt has a wonderful legacy that is still being discovered to this day, so you may see Egypt’s beautiful temples, tombs, and museums during your trip to Egypt, book one of our stunning Egypt tour packages or Egypt Nile cruises and have the vacation you deserve.
+Egypt boasts a wonderful legacy that people continue to discover to this day.
+During your trip to Egypt, you can explore its beautiful temples, tombs, and museums.
+Book one of our stunning Egypt tour packages or Nile cruises to enjoy the vacation you deserve.